Most AI implementations fail. But not for the reasons the industry talks about.

 Fred Brooks described communication overhead in 1975 in The Mythical Man-Month: the number of communication channels in a group of n people is n(n-1)/2.
 Adding people to a late project makes it later.
 The coordination cost grows faster than the output.

-Jensen and Meckling's principal-agent framework (Journal of Financial Economics, 1976), the most cited paper in business economics, proved that agents diverge from principals' interests under information asymmetry.
+Jensen and Meckling's principal-agent framework (Journal of Financial Economics, 1976) formalised how agents' interests diverge from principals' under information asymmetry.
 Every layer between the person who wants the change and the person implementing it introduces a new principal-agent gap.

-Herbert Simon (Proceedings of the American Philosophical Society, 1962), who won the Nobel Prize for bounded rationality, showed how hierarchical information processing constrains organizational decision-making.
+Herbert Simon (Proceedings of the American Philosophical Society, 1962), a Nobel laureate for bounded rationality, showed how hierarchical information processing constrains organizational decision-making.
 Kenneth Arrow (The Limits of Organization, 1974), also a Nobel laureate, documented how information distorts as it passes through organizational layers.

 | Org layers from value driver | Signal preserved | Adoption outcome |